pdamodaran/m2x-java/README.md

 Setup
 -----

-At the moment client is not submitted to any of existing Maven repositories.
-To start using it now please build and install it locally.
+The M2X Java client is not submitted to any of the existing Maven repositories.
+To start using it now, please build and install it locally.

 [Maven 3](http://maven.apache.org/) is required for client building.
 After Maven installation please execute